dxx-rebirth/dxx-rebirth/dxx-readme.txt

 You can also apply these options in a shortcut, a small shellscript [linux] or by starting it in a terminal [linux] or command line [windows].

-Be aware that all your configuration data, savegames and recorded demos will be stored (and loaded) in the directory from where you start the game.
-So you should make sure you have write permissions in this directory [linux].

 4. Known Issues
 ^^^^^^^^^^^^^^^